 Henry Holland is the guest you want at your party.
-Having thrust himself into the collective consciousness of the British fashion world in 2006 with his tongue-in-cheek, industry-referencing T-shirts (‘Get Yer Freak On Giles Deacon’) the fun-loving designer has become the boundlessly energetic, playful and funny side to the scene’s sometimes overly serious, duckface demeanour – and his signature quiff has become a regular sight bobbing above the well-dressed throng at style events across London.
+Having thrust himself into the collective consciousness of the British fashion world in 2006 with his tongue-in-cheek, industry-referencing T-shirts (‘Get Yer Freak On Giles Deacon’) the fun-loving designer has become the boundlessly energetic, playful and funny side to the scene’s sometimes overly serious, duckface demeanour – and his signature quiff has become a regular sight bobbing above the well-dressed throng at style events across the capital.

 Over the last ten years, he’s taken the irreverent humour of his T-shirts and diffused it through full season collections with his brand House of Holland.
-Now he’s pulled together colour-clashing prints from his archive, new season designs and the type of self-aware slogans that made his name to create a new collaboration with Papier – a spirited mix of notecards, notebooks, sketchbooks, greeting card sets, wedding stationery and, of course, party invitations.
+Now he’s pulled together colour-clashing prints from his archive, new season designs and the type of self-aware slogans that made his name to create a new collaboration with Papier – a spirited mix of notecards, notebooks, sketchbooks, greeting cards, wedding stationery and, of course, party invitations.

 Henry in his east London home

 Chatting with Henry about the essence of House of Holland and this new collaboration, it’s clear that the type of person he imagines when designing clothes is a character that he can most definitely relate to: “It’s somebody who’s the life and soul of the party,” he says.
 “The person that you gravitate towards at a dinner party.
 Someone who’s confident in their own skin, comfortable with who they are and likes to tell people about that using their sartorial choices.”